 You want a solid foundation of evergreen content for your site.
 Evergreen content is content which never goes out of date.
-Some common types of evergreen content includes introductory guides, tutorials and product reviews.
+Some common types of evergreen content include introductory guides, tutorials, and product reviews.
 Basically, evergreen content is any topic not dependent on a specific time period.

 Another type of content you’ll want to focus on for your site is cornerstone content.
 This is content which acts as a representative of your site.
 The topics will be directly related to the products and services you provide.